Sharpness of proper and cocompact actions on reductive homogeneous spaces: Quotients of group manifolds of type

-Hence $\rho$ has bounded image.
-In that case, a well-known consequence of Margulis's arithmetic superrigidity implies that $\rho$ either has finite image or the closure of its image is isogenous to a compact real form of the complexification of $G_0$.
+It is then a well-known consequence of Margulis arithmeticity (see \eg \cite[\S\,16.4]{wit15}) that the closure of the image of~$\rho$ is either finite or isogenous to a compact real form of the complexification of $G_0$.
 But $G_0$ cannot contain a compact real form of its complexification (since it is, itself, a noncompact real form).
-Hence $\rho$ has finite image and is trivial on a finite-index subgroup of $\Gamma_0$. \end{proof}
+Therefore $\rho$ has finite image and is trivial on a finite-index subgroup of~$\Gamma_0$. \end{proof}

-Combining Propositions \ref{prop:Zariski dense => discrete and faithful projection} and~\ref{prop: Discrete projection => lattice} we conclude that a discrete subgroup of $G_0\times G_0$ acting properly and cocompactly on $G_0$ is never Zariski dense.
-In order to complete the proof of Theorem \ref{thm:group-mfd-SL3} we need to deal with all possible Zariski closures.
-Unfortunately, we could not find a synthetic way to do that and, though we tried to use as much as possible general arguments that might be used in a different context, the end of the proof will be rather technical and not so far from a case-by-case study.